tripzilch/tripzilch.github.io/articles/wobbly.md

 Here's two sine waves added together (zoomed out a little, to show more of them):

 <code>[{xlim:[-12,12],ylim:[-3,3],yticks:[-2,-1,0,1,2]},
-    (x,t)=>sin(2*x + 3*t + 1) + sin(3*x + 2*t + 2)]</code>
+    (x,t)=>sin(2*x + 3*t + 5) + sin(3*x + 2*t + 4)]</code>
 {:.live}

 That's more irregular, right?

 Not really?
-Thing is that by using only integer numbers 2 and 3, we're limiting the waves to interfere with each other in either 2:3 or 3:2 ratios.
+Thing is that by using only integer numbers 2 and 3 for the frequencies, we're limiting the waves to interfere with each other in either 2:3 or 3:2 ratios.
 They will in fact repeat every 6 units (6 being the "least common multiple" of 2 and 3).
 But this might be exactly what you need, if you want a repeating function (maybe a looped animation?) that wobbles slowly but slightly more interesting than a simple sine wave.

+What about the phases?
+Well we got two phases and we can choose them freely in the range `0..TAU`, any numbers outside that range will just be equivalent modulo `TAU`.
+This brings us to an important rule that holds for all wobbly noise:

+**If you do your wobbly noise right, you can always get infinite random variations, simply by picking each phase randomly in the range `0..TAU`.**

+But maybe you don't care about your function being periodic, in which case we are free to use non integer numbers for the frequencies.
+Try playing around a bit.

+You may find that to get most irregular noise, you need numbers that are not too dissimilar in magnitude, but they can't be _too_ close either.

+## What is the optimal ratio between frequencies?

+The answer, at least for wobbly noise is the _Golden Ratio_, or `PHI = .5+.5*5**.5 = (1+sqrt(5))/2 = 1.618..`.

+You kind of knew it had to be an irrational number, because those don't divide by any integer ratios, and therefore the wave could never repeat exactly.
+And for various measures of "how irrational is this number", the _Golden Ratio_ `PHI` is the most irrational one.

+There are also other numbers which are good, if you want to go really deep down this rabbithole, check out [The Unreasonable Effectiveness of Quasirandom Sequences](https://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/){:target="\_blank"}, but the _Golden Ratio_ is a classic favourite.

+## Can you add even more sine waves together?

+You sure can!

 ## Unsorted